 contents Lytfolc Cartography and a Map of Stowage Aboard The Reliant The Shadow of Scandal Taking Leave of Magnolia Aboard The Reliant New Friends and Broad Horizons A Web of Connections Candles and Torchlight in the Keep Peek inside the novella ...

 Leornian Feldham Volume 3

 Leornian arrives at Bridgetown on the island of Barbados and is offered a research position in Van Rabat's international firm.
 At Sunbury Great House, Leornian meets the renowned horticulturalist Hortus Verbarium and embarks upon his new research position.
 During a visit to Wilmstead on the island of Curacao, Leornian essentially finds himself under house arrest among other associates of Van Rabat who appear to be up to no good.
 In addition to intrigue and peril, a hurricane during Leornian's homeward voyage threatens his life and maroons him among the Currituck lytfolc of the Pasquotank River basin.

-contents Hold to Hope, Cling to Friendship A Picture of Success Stolen Property The Journey Home Outside In: The Home of Leornian Feldham Read more ...
+contents Hold to Hope, Cling to Friendship A Picture of Success Stolen Property The Journey Home Outside In: The Home of Leornian Feldham Peek inside the novella ...

 the history of a home